Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 The other two scenarios would represent an investor during the accumulation phase.
 Now, we can take a scenario that would represent the retirement phase.

 If you want to retire based on your portfolio, you must sell shares to live from it.
 So, our scenario investor is selling for 60’000 CHF every year to live from his portfolio.
-Since custody fees will play into this scenario, we need different portfolio sizes.
+We need different portfolio sizes since custody fees will play into this scenario.

 First, we start with an investor selling for 60’000 CHF of a Swiss ETF at the beginning of the year:

 This is where we can see the impact of high custody fees.
-In retirement, you have no income, and you could give your broker several thousand Swiss francs yearly!
+You have no income in retirement, and you could give your broker several thousand Swiss francs yearly!
 I would not recommend anyone to invest with such a broker!
 You need to find a broker with which the custody fee has a maximum.

+In this scenario, Saxo is the cheapest broker.
 After this, there is barely any difference between the brokers.
-There is a 100 CHF per year difference here between the cheapest and the most expensive one.
+There is a 100 CHF per year difference between the cheapest and the most expensive.
 This difference does not matter.

 To avoid inactivity fees, we can also withdraw money each month.
 Withdrawing every month also has the advantage of keeping your money invested longer.
 I have run simulations, and historically, it is better to withdraw more frequently.